-ASSIGNMENT POLICY:

-Students are required to complete all assignments by the stated due dates.
+ASSIGNMENT POLICY: Students are required to complete all assignments by the stated due dates.
 Assignments should be submitted within Canvas.
 Specific instructions are provided for each assignment in Canvas.
 The due dates for assignments can be found in the course schedule at the end of this syllabus and in the course calendar in Canvas.
-Late assignments will lose 5 percentage points for each day past the deadline (including weekends).
-Late discussion boards are never accepted.
+Late assignments will lose one half-letter grade for each day past the deadline (including weekends).

-MAKE-UP POLICY:

-Make-up quizzes/assignments are only available in the case of incapacitating illness or other university-approved absence.
+MAKE-UP POLICY: Make-up quizzes/assignments are only available in the case of incapacitating illness or other university-approved absence.
 When possible, students must provide the instructor with written documentation from an appropriate authority within 24 hours.
-Teaching Assistants (TAs) may not give permission for make-up work or assignment extensions.
-The instructor does not assign grades of "incomplete" except in the most unusual, extreme circumstances (i.e. alien abduction).
+The instructor does not assign grades of "incomplete" except in the most unusual, extreme circumstances.
 Students must provide documentation of such circumstances from an appropriate authority.